Corely-Studios/Event-Horizon-Sol/README.md

 •Game direction/design

 ## Development/ Git explanation
-We initially developed the project locally before learning how to properly use Git and GitHub for collaboration, we didnt knew we have to commit our project.
+We initially developed the project locally before learning how to properly use Git and GitHub for collaboration.
+At the beginning, we didn't know that we needed to commit our work regularly.
 Because of this, the early development work does not have a complete commit history.
 We later moved the project to GitHub and included the existing source files.
 ## Project Structure
 Event-Horizon-Sol-V2/
-── Event_Horizon_SOL_V2/
+├── Event_Horizon_SOL_V2/
-── Fuel_Cell_Tut_Start.blend
+├── Fuel_Cell_Tut_Start.blend
-── Map_EVENT_4.1blend.blend
+├── Map_EVENT_4.1blend.blend
-── fuel_Cell_housing.blend
+├── fuel_Cell_housing.blend
-── Screenshots/
+├── Screenshots/
-── README.md
+├── README.md
-── LICENSE
+└── LICENSE

-The Event_Horizon_SOL_V2/ Folder has the main game files, The .blend files are different assets, the screenshot folder has all the ss we took throughout the journey.
+The Event_Horizon_SOL_V2/ Folder has the main game files, The .blend files are different assets, the screenshot folder has all the game ss.
 ## How to run it

 ### Requirements